ZhenningLang/py-dendron-compiler/README.md

 - [ ] Add a test dataset, for convenient testing and debugging.
 - [ ] Support more meta tags in dendron notes, such as `tag`, etc.
 - [ ] Support Mermaid, etc.

+Known issues:

+- [ ] The path of image rendering is not stable.

 ## Others